qutorial/mbeddr_python_installer/README.txt

 In the installation directory you have the MPS set up for you.
 The installed MPS instance has been preconfigured to use mbeddr.
-You can start it either entering the MPS directory and running _mps.sh_ script, or starting the MPS app, clicking on its icon in Mac OS X. The app is in the installation directory.
+You can start it either entering the MPS/bin directory and running _mps.sh_ script, or starting the MPS app, clicking on its icon in Mac OS X. The app is in the installation directory.